 Thankfully, the last leg of the flight into the system was uneventful, despite some concerns.
 Kapteyn’s Oort Cloud was much thinner than the Sun’s, to the point where you could go for tens of billions of miles through it before hitting anything bigger than a pea.
 Which, for a ship still going at a fraction of the speed of light, was very fortunate.
-The same magnetic field that Odysseus used for its ramscoop also served as an effective shield from radiation, but it wouldn’t be able to stop anything bigger than a fleck of paint from damaging the ship.
+The cone of ice over the habitable portion of the ship served as a good shield from radiation, but it wouldn’t be able to stop anything bigger than a fleck of paint.

 That was probably for the best.
 I slept easy, free of the stress that should’ve been driven me mad.
 The problems that didn’t kill us immediately could be handled, and there was no point in worrying about the problems we wouldn’t be able to handle.

 My tasks during that time were trivial, for lack of a better term.
-The rest of the crew had managed the ship for five years without me, and between them they could handle just about anything.
+The rest of the crew had managed the ship for twenty years without me, even if they spent most of that in stasis, and between them they could handle just about anything.
 I was a xenoanthropologist; not an engineer, or doctor, or physicist.
 Sure, I had to be well-educated in those areas, incredibly so, but there was no way I’d be able to outperform them.
 They were the best that humanity had to offer.

 I was the best for my area, too, but that wouldn’t be important until we actually met the aliens.
 Or, at the very least, found whatever they left behind.

-So, for around a week, I assisted the others in their tasks.
-I helped Valentina maintain the medbay, and ran check-ups on the spare stasis pods we had.
+So, for around a fortnight, I assisted the others in their tasks.
+I helped Valentina maintain the autodocs in the medical bay, and ran check-ups on the spare stasis pods we had.
 Luís had me keep an eye on the reactor’s systems while he ran maintenance, and I checked for errors in our flight path with Wilhelm.
 All useful roles, but not crucial.
-They could, and they had, done all of them without me.
+Everything I did could’ve been done by one of them, or by Athena.
 In fact, I was probably making things more difficult, by interrupting their groove.

 In this case, the fact that we could be potentially making first contact made the matter more important.
-It was one thing to embarrass your world; it was another to embroil it in a war just because you couldn’t keep a lid on your temper.
+It was one thing to embarrass your world; it was another to embroil it in a war just because you couldn’t keep a lid on your temper or fear.

 All the while, Kapteyn’s Star grew nearer and nearer.
 We cleared the Oort Cloud, then the orbit of the outermost planet.
 We weren’t passing by it, of course; we never got closer than ten million miles.
 I spent some time studying the frozen gas giant through one of the ship’s telescopic cameras, when I was off-duty.
 In some ways, it almost reminded me of Neptune or Uranus, though it was smaller than either planet.
 We had sent a probe, before I woke up from stasis, but it hadn’t found anything of note.